SimplePixelFont/.github/profile/README.md

 # Our Mission?
 * **Fully Featured:** SPF newest (documentation in the works) specification strives to be backwards compatible and fully featured format that remains **extremely** compact.
 * **Pixel fonts first:** TTF was made for vector fonts and thats amazing.
 SPF was made for pixel fonts and its users.
 * **Portability:** SPF is designed to be compiled to standardized formats and integrate easily in your projects. `spfc` can compile to multicolored TTF fonts supporting emojis and many more modern font features.
-Or domain-specific formats like PICO-8 custom font cartidges (P8), with more formats supported planned.
+Or compile to domain-specific formats like PICO-8 custom font cartidges (P8), with more formats supported planned.

 # Contribution Guidelines
 We value contributions a lot.
 Your collective efforts will allow SPF development to be quicker and streamlined.